Hadi Saei: Career

 He has been practicing Taekwondo since he was six years old.

 Having previously competed in Lightweight (67–72 kg), he is the 1999 World Champion and 2003 World Championship silver medalist.
 When the Iranian town of Bam was devastated in the 2003 earthquake, Saei put his medals on auction to raise money for the victims.

 He has been World Champion in the Tae Kwon Do World Championships two times.
 Currently, he is a senior at the Iran Physical Education University.

 Saei officially ended his career as a Tae Kwon Do athlete on November 8, 2008 (18 Aban 1387).

 2008 Summer Olympics

-In the first match against the Nepalese Deepak Bista his right hand was fractured during the fight however he did not indicate his injury throughout the entire competition despite enormous pain until he won the final against the Italian Mauro Sarmiento.
+In the first match against the Nepalese Deepak Bista his right hand was fractured during the fight however he did not indicate his injury throughout the entire competition despite enormous pain until he won the final against Mauro Sarmiento.
 Immediately after winning the Gold medal his hand was in plaster cast.
 Previously he wanted to say farewell after winning in the final, but his coach Reza Mehmandoust has advised him not to do it.